maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 ### Base URL

 - **Base URL**: `https://eutils.ncbi.nlm.nih.gov`
-  - This part of the URL specifies the protocol (`https`) and the domain (`eutils.ncbi.nlm.nih.gov`), directing the request to the NCBI's E-utilities server.
+  - This part of the URL specifies the protocol (`https`) and the domain (`eutils.ncbi.nlm.nih.gov`), directing the request to the NCBI's (National Center for Biotechnology Information) E-utilities server, which hosts various services and databases.

 ### Endpoint